icooper/vgl-lib_list/README.md

 ## Licensing

-This work is licensed under the MIT license---[here's what this means](https://choosealicense.com/licenses/mit/).
+This work is licensed under the MIT license--[here's what this means](https://choosealicense.com/licenses/mit/).